LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

 - 🔄 Forms and Sections: In progress (see `/docs/todos.md`).

 ## Service Architecture
+- All services now follow the updated BaseService pattern.
+- No services override base method signatures (getById, getAll, create, update, delete).
+- For mapped data, services provide parallel methods (e.g., getByIdMapped, getAllMapped).
+- Error handling is fully standardized using createSuccess and createError from service.ts.
+- Services are now safe to consume in the new frontend.

 ### BaseService
 The `BaseService` class provides a foundation for all services in the application.
 It handles: